dstackai/dstack/README.md

 ## ✨ Usage

-### Run command
+### Define workflows

 Workflows can be defined in the `.dstack/workflows.yaml` file within your project.

-For every workflow, you can specify dependencies, commands, what output folders to store as artifacts, and what resources the instance would need (e.g. whether it should be a spot/preemptive instance, how much memory, GPU, etc).
+For every workflow, you can specify the provider, dependencies, commands, what output folders to store as artifacts, and what resources the instance would need (e.g. whether it should be a spot/preemptive instance, how much memory, GPU, etc.)

 ```yaml
 workflows: